ozzy-cox/coupon-management-system/docs.md

     participant Server
     participant Queue
     participant Worker
+    participant Cache

-    Client ->> Server: Request to get a MEGADEAL coupon.
-    Server ->> Queue: Creates a task in queue to handle coupon request.
+    Client ->> Server: Request to get a MEGADEAL coupon. alt there are too many people in the queue (>=100) Server ->> Client: Creates a task in queue to handle coupon request. else there are less than 10 seconds worth of requests (<100) in the queue Server ->> Queue: Creates a task in queue to handle coupon request.
     Queue ->> Server: Returns task id
-    Server ->> Client: Returns task id to track the process of coupon request.
+    Server ->> Client: Returns task id to track the process of coupon request. end
-    Queue ->> Worker: Takes tasks out of the queue as rate limiter allows. loop Linear backoff (1,2,3,4 seconds) 4 times, total of 10 seconds.
+    Queue ->> Worker: Takes tasks out of the queue as rate limiter allows.
+    Worker ->> Cache: Save the task result to be collected. loop Linear backoff (1,2,3,4 seconds) 4 times, total of 10 seconds.
-        Client --> Server: Is the task done yet ?
+        Client ->> Server: Is the task done yet ?
 Sends id of task.
-        Server --> Worker: Is the task done yet ? with id. alt task is done
+        Server ->> Cache: Is the task done yet ? with id. alt task is done
-            Worker ->> Server: Done, return assigned coupon.
+            Cache ->> Server: Done, return assigned coupon.
             Server ->> Client: Done, return assigned coupon. else task is waiting
-            Worker ->> Server: Task is not done yet Server ->> Client: Task is not done yet end
+            Cache ->> Server: Result for coupon allocation not found Server ->> Client: Task is not done yet, or will not be done. end
     end
 ```